-- What are the possible risks for the child or young person or for others if information is not shared and how serious could those risks be? - Reasons for not sharing should be recorded.
+- What are the reasons for deciding not to share information? - What harm could result if this information is not shared? - What are the possible risks for the child or young person or for others if information is not shared and how serious could those risks be? - Reasons for not sharing should be recorded.